Robert Arthur Johnstone: Seymour River dispersal (January 1875)

 After "the blacks" had robbed a hut at Dalrymple's Gap, sub-Inspectors Johnstone and Burrowes and their troopers tracked them to the coast at Seymour River estuary where they were "dispersed".

 Retribution after the Conn killings (April 1875)

 British settler William Conn and his wife were murdered by Aboriginals on their selection near what is now the modern town of Bemerside.
 For three days, Johnstone and his troopers searched all the native camps they could find in the mountains around the immediate region.
-At one of the camps they came across three Aboriginal women, one of who was gnawing on the dismembered feet of Mr. Conn.
+At one of the camps they came across three Aboriginal women, one of who was gnawing on the severed feet of Mr. Conn.
 Another group "got their just deserts" when they were killed trying to flee to Hinchinbrook Island.
 After going to Cardwell to obtain some re-inforcements, Johnstone returned to the area and went on another punitive mission "until we caught them".